 If you’re going through Athena’s executive development program, a Brand Package is a part of your journey.
 A Brand Package includes a Board CV, Board Bio, LinkedIn Update, and Value Statements.
 Our writers spend 16-18 hours behind the scenes, crafting your documents to prepare you for the next phase of your career.

 Pioneer members, or experienced board directors, can choose to upgrade to a Brand Package at any time.
-Simply contact your member success manager, who will connect you to our writers.
+Simply contact your Personal Chief of Staff, who will connect you to our writers.